 Closures in the amenity areas and leasing office

 During the first 7-8 weeks of COVID-19, we closed our amenity areas except for the mail/package and laundry rooms.
-We also closed our leasing office to person-to-person interactions, and they will remain closed until further notice.
-We are now working through a strategic, phased re-opening of our communities’ amenity spaces considering each state’s re-opening plan.
-Again, being more cautious by practicing new social behaviors like social distancing, limiting the size of gatherings and wearing face masks are key to minimizing the spread.
+We also closed our leasing office to person-to-person interactions.
+We are now working through a strategic, re-opening of some of our communities’ amenity spaces considering each state’s laws and guidelines.
+We are also thrilled to be re-opening our leasing office doors to welcome in prospective and current residents.
+Again, being more cautious by practicing behaviors like social distancing, limiting the size of gatherings and wearing face masks are key to minimizing the spread and will be required throughout our communities.
 We have new signage in the amenity areas that are being re-opened to reinforce the new norms.
 We need everyone’s cooperation to keep our communities as healthy as possible.
 We will continue to frequently clean high-touch areas, particularly doorknobs/handles, elevator buttons, and faucets, in all common areas that continue to be utilized.

 Resident events are cancelled